ncredinburgh/JavaForSmallTeams/specifics/800_do_not_use_magic_numbers.md

   if (list.size() == 0) {...}
 ```

-But 0 and 1 may also also have domain-specific values that should be extracted into constants like any other literal.
+But 0 and 1 may also have domain-specific values that should be extracted into constants like any other literal.

 Server-side Java can also often be re-written in a cleaner fashion without the use of numeric literals, e.g.: